In today’s hyper-competitive mobile world there are two watchwords that should underpin all your online marketing initiatives – test and measure.

 Naturally, as you modify and test design elements, images, or even the template or layout, it’s imperative to ensure accurate rendering occur across popular mobile devices.
 Your A/B tests must reflect the alterations you have deliberately selected, not some glitch in your mobile display.
-To leave nothing to chance, use the Mobilizer trial for all of your A/B tests.
-(There are several ways Mobilizer can enhance your A/B testing which we will discuss throughout this article.

 Why Split Test?

 Without gathering valuable data available through the commonly accepted split test practices, it’s impossible to gain the insights necessary to realize the best possible results.
 Only having the knowledge of what is working and why can enable you to improve your messaging and designs and maximize click-throughs, time spent on page, conversion rates, revenue, etc.

 In a nutshell, A/B testing is the use of two or more variants for performance comparison.
 As in any endeavor that seeks to gather empirical evidence, it relies on the classical scientific method of modifying specific elements for purposes of comparison (The Experiment) in combination with precise observation and measurement (Assessing the Results).
 These initial experiments must be followed by the refinement of the variants to further test their efficacy and continue to optimize the website, landing page, banner ad, e-mail, etc.

 To become familiar with the process quickly, it’s a good idea to define the parameters necessary to conduct effective split testing:

 - Identify the crucial elements you can (and should) test

 - Categorize the important metrics you’re measuring